 Hello!
-My name is Rocky Trifari.
-You can also call me by my Chinese name: 泰山.
+Welcome to The Rocky Safari!
+My name is Rocky Trifari, but you can also call me by my Chinese name: 泰山.

-I love to test my own limits and I’ve come to realize I am the happiest while I’m trekking far beyond the border of my comfort zone.
+I love to test my own limits and I’ve come to realize I’m the happiest when I’m trekking far beyond the border of my comfort zone.

 People are sometimes surprised to learn that I identify as an introvert because I also happen to be very outgoing.
 (A distinction I discuss a lot about on my blog.)
 As a matter of fact, I love meeting new people and discovering new things.
 I’m definitely not shy.
 I frequently speak to large audiences for work and I readily introduce myself to strangers.
 I guess it’s because I love to learn and I’m curious about seemingly everything.